k-box/k-box/docs/developer/testing/unit-tests.md

 $ ./vendor/bin/phpunit
 ```

+> Please consider that the documentation might be out-dated as Laravel 5.4 deprecated the core support for BrowserKit tests.
+Currently most of the unit tests in the K-Box code are BrowserKit based. **Newly created tests should follow the Laravel 5.4 (and above) approach.**

 ## Helper methods

-To speed up the creation of unit tests, the base `TestCase` classes offers some helper methods.
+To speed up the creation of unit tests, the base `TestCase` class offers some helper methods.

 ### Swapping an instance in the service container